tunamagur0/anywhere-paint/README.md

 ```

 Change drawing mode.
-style is "Pencil" or "Eraser".
+style is "Pencil", "Eraser" or "Fill".

 # Properties